 The historical and cultural beginnings of this town are hidden deep in the past.
 One hears tales whispered proudly of how the people this far north managed to resist the Inca conquest until the 16th century.
 Legend has it that the Incas were unable to have much influence here and finally gave up after only a 20-year subjugation of the north.

-Unlike its namesake, the female volcano Cotacachi that is mostly shrouded behind mist and cloud, the town of Cotacachi is coming out of hiding.
+Unlike its namesake, the female volcano Cotacachi that is mostly shrouded behind mist and cloud, the town of Cotacachi has come out of hiding in recent years.

 UNESCO built a gleaming white-tiled market where vendors display an astonishing array of fresh produce.
 Meat and chicken now sit in closed refrigerated compartments rather than remaining out in the open, drawing flies.
 This new-found focus on cleanliness has attracted more businesses centered on healing and wellness.

-Cruz Andina is a physical and mental rehabilitation clinic in town that heals using various alternative modalities such as magnets, ultra-violet light, laser acupressure and electro-magnetics.
-The clinic is housed in a building on Diez de Agosto just past the produce market.
+Sol de Vida is a physical and mental rehabilitation clinic in town that heals using various alternative modalities such as magnets, ultra-violet light, laser acupressure and electro-magnetics.
+The clinic is housed on Diez de Agosto in a city owned facility that also boasts a swimming pool, sauna, Turkish bath and Jacuzzi spa.

 The price is only a few dollars per session.
-Occasionally, Cuban doctors come for months at a time to practice energy medicine.
+Sol de Vida closed for a time after Auki's term, but it has since reopened.

 There are a number of hotels in Cotacachi that range from inexpensive hostels to luxury hotels.
 Click here to read about Cotacachi hotels.